HabanaAI/vllm-hpu-extension/calibration/README.md

     git clone https://github.com/HabanaAI/vllm-hpu-extension.git && cd vllm-hpu-extension/calibration
     touch quant_config_buffer.json
     ```
+  - Check if all Gaudi NIC ports are up <br>
+    Note : Following commands should be run on the host and NOT inside the container. <br>
+    ```bash
+    cd /opt/habanalabs/qual/gaudi2/bin
+    ./manage_network_ifs.sh --status
+    # All the ports should be in 'up' state.
+Try flipping the state
+    ./manage_network_ifs.sh --down
+    ./manage_network_ifs.sh --up
+    # Give it a minute for the NIC's to flip and check the status again
+    ```

 #### Step 2: Start a Ray cluster to accommodate the required TP size.
 ```bash